 The ‘official‘ rent report is the Index of Private Housing Rental Prices from the Office for National Statistics (ONS).

-Perhaps more useful is rents by local authority area, which is also published by the ONS.
-This report returns rents for letting out rooms or homes by number of bedrooms and is released each June and December, covering every local council in England.
+Perhaps more useful is Rents by local authority area, which is also published by the ONS.
+This report returns rents for letting out rooms or homes by the number of bedrooms and is released each June and December, covering every local council in England.

 Each report has strengths and weaknesses.
-The ONS report has the widest sample but lags the market by two months, making the data historical rather than current, while the commercial reports are based on their customer data, which can skew the results as the samples are smaller.
+The ONS report has the widest sample but lags the market by two months.
+This makes the data historical rather than current, while the commercial reports are based on their customer data, which can skew the results as the samples are smaller.

-Rightmove looks at rents asked by landlords, while Homelet and Hometrack analyse rents achieved.
+Rightmove looks at rent prices charged by landlords, while Homelet and Hometrack analyse rental agreements.

-Several web sites offer online rent calculators that work out the rent a home can expect to command based on type of property and postcode.
+Several websites offer online rental yield calculators that work out the rent a home can expect to command based on the type of property and postcode.

-Most return an average rent based on the highest and lowest rents in the postcode area.
+Most return an average rental yield based on the highest and lowest rents in the postcode area.

 The likelihood most calculators will return the same result as they calculate their figures from the same database.
 You can try a rent calculator at OpenRent.

-Start your rent calculation with your break-even point – this is the least amount of money you need every month to pay the running costs of the property.
+Start your rental yield calculation with your break-even point – this is the least amount of money you need every month to pay the running costs of the property.

 Don’t forget that some of these costs switch to the tenant when they move in, like council tax and the utilities.
 This leaves you with two sets of costs – one for when the property is empty and another for when a tenant has moved in.

-Next look at comparable rents other landlords are charging for similar properties in the same area.
+Next look at comparable rents that other landlords are charging for similar properties in the same area.

 Note the highest and lowest rents and work out the average for similar homes within half a mile or so of your property.
 This gives the cheapest and most expensive rents for the area and the average tenants are paying.